Mary Sacchetti spent six years and tens of thousands of dollars preparing to become a special education teacher and then a reading specialist.

-According to research from the International Dyslexia Association, more than a third of students can learn to read with broad instruction that includes just a bit of phonics.
+According to, more than a third of students can learn to read with broad instruction that includes just a bit of phonics.
 A much smaller percentage—anywhere from 1 percent to 7 percent, depending on the estimate—will learn to read no matter what, by figuring out how to decode words on their own.

 But the rest do need systematic phonics to be proficient readers, and all students could benefit from it, experts say.